Day 77: Escalating Threats… and the Approaching Decision

 and capable of rapid execution.

-the United States still understands that any large-scale strike against Iran would not be a limited operation.
+At the same time, the United States understands that any large-scale strike against Iran could reshape:

 global energy routes,